da5nsy/ReproducibleResearch/episodes/step1Folders.md

 ##### Consider these two examples:

-Consider this folder - is it clear what order they should go in?
+Consider this folder - does this feel organised?
+Are you sure what contains what?

 ![](episodes/fig/Naming-pre.png){alt='disorganised and poorly named files'}